Reviews Report

 How a Teen Driver Affects Car Insurance Premiums

-Although the average cost increase for adding a teen driver to car insurance is already steep, at about 151%, the cost may be even higher if the teenager is male.
+Although the average cost increase for adding a teen driver to car insurance is already steep — commonly about 70%–100% in recent national analyses — the cost may be even higher if the teenager is male.
 The Centers for Disease Control and Prevention (CDC) consider male teen drivers riskier to insure than females, so parents of male teenagers may need to be prepared for even higher premiums.
-However, a handful of states — California, Hawaii, Massachusetts, Michigan, Montana, North Carolina, and Pennsylvania — ban the use of gender as a car insurance rating factor.
+However, a handful of states — California, Hawaii, Massachusetts, and Michigan — ban the use of gender as a car insurance rating factor.

 The state you live in will also play a big role in the car insurance rate you pay for your teen.
 Some states have lower average car insurance premiums in general, so the cost for adding a teen is typically lower as well.
-Hawaii doesn’t allow car insurance companies to factor in age as a rating factor, so rates for teens may be quite a bit lower in the Aloha State.
-Additionally, the coverage types and levels you choose, as well as the type of vehicle your teen drives, will impact premiums.
+Hawaii doesn’t allow car insurance companies to factor in age as a rating factor, so rates for teens may be quite a bit lower in the Aloha State (see statute).
+Additionally, the coverage types and levels you choose, as well as the type of vehicle your teen drives, will impact premiums — EVs and many performance/luxury models often cost more to insure than comparable mainstream models, while many minivans and small–midsize SUVs tend to be cheaper on average (HLDI losses by model; CCC Crash Course).
 When in doubt, you can get quotes for a few different levels of coverage to figure out which works best for your needs.
 And if you’re shopping for a car for your teen, getting an insurance quote before you buy could help you avoid expensive surprises.

 How to save on teen car insurance